sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 **Ambari Server Logs**

-Ambari server logs can be found in the following locations:
+Ambari server logs can be found on the nodes where Ambari server is installed in the following locations:

 `/var/log/ambari-server/ambari-server.log`